Sign (mathematics): Signs per convention

 In situations where there are exactly two possibilities on equal footing for an attribute, these are often labelled by convention as plus and minus, respectively.
 In some contexts, the choice of this assignment (i.e., which range of values is considered positive and which negative) is natural, whereas in other contexts, the choice is arbitrary, making an explicit sign convention necessary, the only requirement being consistent use of the convention.

 Sign of an angle

 In many contexts, it is common to associate a sign with the measure of an angle, particularly an oriented angle or an angle of rotation.
 In such a situation, the sign indicates whether the angle is in the clockwise or counterclockwise direction.
 Though different conventions can be used, it is common in mathematics to have counterclockwise angles count as positive, and clockwise angles count as negative.

 It is also possible to associate a sign to an angle of rotation in three dimensions, assuming that the axis of rotation has been oriented.
 Specifically, a right-handed rotation around an oriented axis typically counts as positive, while a left-handed rotation counts as negative.

+An angle which is the negative of a given angle has an equal arc, but the opposite axis.